clivewalkden/clivewalkden.co.uk/source/_posts/terraform-installation.md

 ---

 ## What is Terraform?
 Terraform is an open-source DevOps tool that provides infrastructure as code capabilities.
-It allows you to create declarative configuration files that can use various cloud API's to create, update and delete your infrastructure.
+It allows you to create declarative configuration files that can use various cloud APIs to create, update and delete your infrastructure.

-Now you've had a high level overview on what it does lets get and install it on Ubuntu 18.04.
+Now you've had a high-level overview of what it does lets get and install it on Ubuntu 18.04.

 ## Installation
-HashiCorp provide their own repositories for installation on the main flavours of Linux.
+HashiCorp provides its own repositories for installation on the main flavours of Linux.

 ```shell
 curl -fsSL https://apt.releases.hashicorp.com/gpg | sudo apt-key add -